 This course teaches students the theoretical underpinnings of international economics.
 Students are taught about real practices in the free markets in the era of globalization.
 This course also teaches drawing theories and making conclusions about how theories are related to practice.
-Field of Specialization: Economics

-2248 Behavioural Economics
+2248 Behavioral Economics

-This course blends the traditional concepts of economics with the fields of marketing and psychology in order to understand human behaviour within a complex economic setting.
+This course blends the traditional concepts of economics with the fields of marketing and psychology in order to understand human behavior within a complex economic setting.
 In this course, various economic ideas are discussed with relation to how it relates in the real world with complex human interactions.
 Field of Specialization: Economics